An Overview of Education System in New Zealand

 Technical and Vocational Education and Training (TVET): There are about 20 state-owned Institutes of Technology and Polytechnics (ITPs) and various Private Training Establishments (PTEs) and 3 wananga that offer vocational education and about 40 Industry Training Organisations (ITOS) that offer technical education in New Zealand.

-New Zealand figures as a popular education destination for students all over the world because of it proving a safe environment and its great education system.
+New Zealand figures as a popular education destination for students all over the world because it provides the safe environment for living and excellent learning opportunities.
 Every year thousands of new International students apply for university programs in New Zealand.